RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 6. Check the **Output** window for the results of importing the server.
 The Server Explorer window should now show a server called BANKDEMO under **Rocket Enterprise Server \> localhost**.
 If the server is not visible, right-click **Rocket Enterprise Server** and click **Refresh**.

+**Note**: If you are having issues with importing the server definition file, open it and check if `BANKROOT` is set to a valid path, such as `C:\MFETDUSER\tutorial/..`.
+If  not, edit it manually.

 **Associate the BANKDEMO Enterprise Server with Your Project**